 - Bake at 325°F for 8-10 minutes.
 Remove from oven and cool completely.

-For the pudding
+For the Pudding

 - Heat the milk with dry ingredients: In a medium saucepan, whisk the milk, sugar, and cocoa powder together and heat over medium-low heat until warm.

-- Make a slurry with the cornstarch: Add 2-3 tablespoons of the warmed milk and whisk into the cornstarch then pour back into the saucepan and whisk to combine.
+- Make a slurry with the cornstarch: Add 2-3 tablespoons of the warmed milk and whisk into the cornstarch, then pour back into the saucepan and whisk to combine.

 - Cook until thickened: Continue whisking the pudding until it starts to thicken and lightly bubble, approximately 10-15 minutes.
 The mixture will start to coat the outside of the pan as it thickens.
 Ensure it’s thickened before moving on to the next step.

-- Add the chocolate: Slowly add chocolate and continue whisking until it’s completely incorporated.
+- Add the chocolate: Slowly add the chocolate and continue whisking until it’s completely incorporated.
 Cook for 2-4 minutes, until bubbles start to break the surface, stirring constantly.

 - Add the vanilla: Remove the pudding from the heat and whisk in the vanilla extract.